Videos and tutorials

 This segment of the Fundamentals video series provides a basic introduction to the Internet Computer and how it supports the future of open internet services.

-If you want to learn more after watching the video, check out Introduction and key concepts.
+If you want to learn more after watching the video, check out What is the Internet Computer?.

 The Internet Computer makes it easier to build applications by reducing the ecosystem complexity.